Search: Advanced search

 If the TestTrack Server is running as an application, registry modifications are made in:

 The Locale key sets regional options common to an area such as which date/time format to use.
 Date format can vary depending on the locale setting.
 For example, most North American locale dates default to MM/DD/YYYY.
 U.K. locale dates default to DD/MM/YYYY and French-Canadian locale dates default to YYYY-MM-DD.
 The US Locale is 00000409.
 By comparison Italy is 00000410, Germany is 00000407 and United Kingdom is 00000809.
-Click here for a list of Locales.
+See Microsoft's help for a list of locales.

 The Short Date key is used in many operating system calls to determine output date format.
 Set this key to the desired locale date format.
 For example, dd/mm/yy, M/d/y, or y/m/dd.
-Click here for more information about the sShortDate format.
-Click here to view all supported date format entries.
+See Microsoft's help for a list of supported date format entries and more information about the sShortDate format.

 The iDate key is used by Windows to determine input date format.
 There are three iDate values you can set to determine date/time format:

-Click here for more information about the iDate format.
+See Microsoft's help for information about the iDate format.